walkerang/forking/README.md

 In this lab, we will be simulating the experience of contributing to an open source project on GitHub.
 By the end of this lab, you will have experience with the following:

 - Forking a repository from GitHub
-- Responding to a GitHub issue
+- Cloning a forked repository to your computer
-- Making a contribution to an open source project
+- Making commits to your forked repository
+- Creating pull requests from your forked repository
+- Linking specific Github Issues to pull requests

 This particular simulation is for contributing to a recipe website.
 Your task will be to contribute a recipe to the website so that the entire class can have new recipe to experiment with in their own kitchen!
 While I am exciting to read the recipe you will be contributing, you will not be graded on the quality or sophistication of the recipe!